claresudbery/painstorming-tools/windsurf-safari-assistant/windsurf-safari-01/CascadeProjects/windsurf-project/project_spec.md

-# Markdown Concept Analyzer
+# Safari Assistant

 ## What It Does
+The long term plan is to create a tool that will help us to analyse our Sales Safari data so that we can spot trends, pains, and common behaviour patterns in our target audience.
-Analyzes markdown files to count how often specified concepts appear.
+We're going to start with an MVP with just one simple feature: The ability to analyse markdown files to count how often specified concepts appear.

-## Key Features
+## Key sub-features
 - Processes single files or entire directories
 - Ignores code blocks, frontmatter, and markdown formatting
 - Supports concepts from command line or file